Pleasant gerbil

 The pleasant gerbil (Gerbillus amoenus) is a species of rodent found mainly in Libya and Egypt, and possibly Mauritania to Tunisia.
 This species is about 6 cm in body length, with a brown agouti-style coat, a white belly and a very long tail.
 It is also known as the charming dipodil.

 Pleasant gerbils as pets

-Although rare, they are being kept and bred in captivity in Europe.
-Their speed and small size makes them more difficult to tame than some other gerbils species.
-Enthusiasts also call them dips and dippys.
+Pleasant gerbils are kept and bred in captivity in Europe.
+They were introduced as pets to the United Kingdom in 2002.